ericmjl/bayesian-analysis-recipes/README.md

 - The kind of problem that is being tackled here.
 - A description of how the data should be structured.
 - An example data table.
+It generally will end up being **[tidy](http://vita.had.co.nz/papers/tidy-data.pdf)** data.
 - PyMC3 code for the model; in some notebooks, there may be two versions of the same model.
 - Examples on how to report findings from the MCMC-sampled posterior.

-It is my hope that you'll find these recipes useful!
+It is my hope that these recipes will be useful for you!